amcginlay/k8s-primer/content/011_setup/_index.md

 df -T # ... check disk use percentage has been reduced
 ```

-## Reconfigure the Cloud9 terminal prompt
+## Reconfigure your terminal prompt

 The Cloud9 terminal prompt is configured to do some pretty smart things but it can also misbehave, so dumb it down now.